Pocahontas and the Powhatans of Virginia

 As a child, Pocahontas probably helped her mother with daily chores, learning what was expected of her as a woman in Powhatan society.
 Even the daughter of a chief would be required to work when she reached maturity.

 In late 1607 Pocahontas, then about age 11, met John Smith in an event he described years later.
-Smith wrote that he had been captured by Indians and brought before Powhatan at Werewocomoco, the chief’s capital town on the York River.
+Smith wrote that he had been captured by Indians and brought before Powhatan at Werowocomoco, the chief’s capital town on the York River.
 After the Indians gave Smith a feast, they laid his head on two stones as if to “beate out his braines,” when Pocahontas “got his head in her armes, and laid her owne upon his to save him from death.”

 Some scholars today believe the incident was a ritual in which Powhatan sought to assert his sovereignty over Smith and the English in Virginia.
 In 1608 Pocahontas assisted in taking food to the English settlement at Jamestown to persuade Smith to free some Indian prisoners.
 The following year, according to Smith, she warned him of an Indian plot to take his life.

 Smith left Virginia in 1609, and Pocahontas was told by other colonists that he was dead.
 Sometime later, she married an Indian named Kocoum.
-In 1613, while searching for corn to feed hungry colonists, Samuel Argall found her in the village of the Patawomekes in the northern part of the Powhatan chiefdom and kidnapped her for ransom.
+In 1613, while searching for corn to feed hungry colonists, Samuel Argall found her in the Virginia Indian town of the Patawomekes in the northern part of the Powhatan chiefdom and kidnapped her for ransom.
 Powhatan waited three months after learning of his daughter’s capture to return seven English prisoners and some stolen guns.
 He refused other demands, however, and relinquished his daughter to the English, agreeing to a tenuous peace.

 Thereafter, Pocahontas lived among the settlers.
 The Reverend Alexander Whitaker, living up the James River near Henrico (Henricus), taught her Christian principles, and she learned to act and dress like an English woman.
 In 1614 she was baptized and given the name Rebecca.
 Soon after her conversion, Pocahontas married John Rolfe, a planter who had introduced tobacco as a cash crop in the Virginia colony.